2004 Philippine Senate election: Per candidate

 The official results of the election were released in staggered dates with most winners in local elective positions declared within two weeks from the May 10 election date.
 The winners in the Senatorial and Party-list Representative elections were declared on May 24, with the exception of the 12th senator which was announced on June 3.
 The results of the Presidential and Vice-Presidential races were finalized by the Congress on June 20, more than a month after the elections.
 Out of the 43,536,028 registered voters, about 35.4 million ballots were cast giving a voter turn-out of 81.4%.

+A map showing the results by illustrating the topnotcher candidate by province.